The virginal Tracey, who was raised in a strictly religious Tower Hamlets flat, is ready to realize her potential. And the first step is having sex.

 Those who have a low threshold for secondhand cringe might want booze on standby, but drinking any kind of beverage is potentially dangerous with the show’s plethora of legitimate laugh-out-loud moments.

-Use of Your Netflix Subscription: Excellent
+Use of Your Streaming Subscription: Excellent

 Outrageous, hilarious, and insightful, you kind of need this show in your life.